openshift/enhancements/enhancements/automated-service-ca-rotation.md

 manual rotation (by deleting the signing secret) could be performed.
 Manual rotation would not be seamless, however, due to the lack of a grace period for services and clients to converge on the new trust chain.

+- Testing in advance of service CA rotation whether consumers of CA artifacts are refreshing in a timely manner is complicated:
+ - Unrefreshed clients and servers would be able to communicate without error with both refreshed and unrefreshed clients and servers until the expiry of the pre-rotation CA.
+ - Detecting clients that do not refresh would require starting a cluster with automatic rotation disabled and provisioned with a near-expiry service CA. This would allow a subsequent forced rotation to flush out the failure of unrefreshed clients when the pre-rotation CA had expired.
+ - Without knowing that a given deployment or replicaset was automatically responding to a serving cert being regenerated or a new ca bundle being injected, a pod that references a serving cert secret or ca bundle configmap could simply be deleted if it was started before the most recent rotation.
+This would ensure that the pod was restarted with the current state of the service ca artifacts it was consuming.

 - Every team should confirm whether any components that interact with service serving CAs (either by consuming a service that is signed with one, or by